 - Guidance for Managers and Owners: Preventing the Spread of COVID-19 in Apartment Complexes

-- Guidance for Retirement Communities and Independent Living (CDC)
+- Guidance for Retirement Communities and Independent Living (link is external) (CDC)